mickfuzz/phd4/_posts/2022-3-23-project-and-design-approaches.md

 END BOX

 BEGIN BOX

 ### Case Study - Game Making as a motivational and authentic computing project

 My own studies are in game making.
 This section gives a short summary of a game making program that I have developed which is an example of an inclusive approaches using projects.
 My approach has evolved through a design-based approach where I have responded to the needs and input of learners.
 I worked with a local primary school Year 6 class and a group of home-educated families.
+The results are a good illustration of project based approach in practice.
 Learners are given a challenge to fix and customise a broken and incomplete game.
 The process of starting with a template in in line with the Use-Modify-Create model and was developed in response to time delays and confusion over technical possibilities that happened when learner were given free range in their choices.

 Learner choice and voice is present as participants are given a wider range of different game design patterns that they can add to their game.
 Adding game design patterns creates an iterative and scaffolded approach to adding new code structures.
 Resources that help students chart their own progress are also provided in the form of a concepts map and extra missions and motivational methods.
 Creating a game to share with their peers and friends in the classroom or online is a simple and tangible way to bring authenticity to the project.
 Regular play testing helps students to imagine their audience, hone the game to maximise playability.
 This process helps the learners stay motivated and focused.
 Physical computing can also be brought into game making projects if participants can build their own arcade machines using authentic arcade buttons and joysticks and simple electronics.

 I have brought these techniques together to great an approach is called the 3M game making model.
 Full details and online and printable resources are freely available.[^13]

 END BOX

 ## Conclusion